chappjc/dcrspy/README.md

 [Application Options]

 debuglevel=debug

+; Ticket pool value takes a long time, 8-9 sec, so the default is false.
+;poolvalue=false

 ; Default outfolder is a folder called "dcrspy" in the working directory.
 ; Change this with the outfolder option: